Advertisement

 The New Cathedral, built in the 16th century, is often listed among the Top Cathedrals of Spain.

 Its mix of Gothic, Renaissance, and Baroque styles will leave you amazed.
-You can’t miss the carved choir and impressive interior.
+You can’t miss the carved choir and impressive church interior.

-Next door, you’ll find the Old Cathedral, founded in the 12th century and built in a Gothic/Romanesque style.
+Next door, you’ll find Salamanca’s Old Cathedral, founded in the 12th century and built in a Gothic/Romanesque style.
 With its colorful apse featuring a large cycle of 53 tableaux, the Old Cathedral has a romantic vibe that will transport you to a different era.

-Don’t forget to visit the Cathedral Towers and climb up to the roofs for stunning views of the city.
+Also, don’t forget to visit the Cathedral Towers and climb up to the roofs for stunning views of the city.

 University of Salamanca